-CJ5403 ROTA Module III: (Human Behavior)
+CJ5403 ROTA Module III: (Human Behavior) 3 credits (3 lec hrs/wk)

 Human Behavior is the third module of the Reserve Officer Training Academy.
 The course focuses on a variety of topics related to the variety of incidents and people encountered in policing.
 Topics addressed include professionalism, domestic conflict management, cultural dynamics, communication strategies, traumatic incident awareness and dealing with mentally ill persons.
 Course content is based on Oregon Department of Public Safety Standards and Training performance objectives.